Next Wave International Next Wave International™ is a faith-based communications group >which is

 It would have been useful for the pollsters to add a follow-up question: 'Did you feel that Nick Griffin was treated fairly on Question Time?'
 Once you removed people who answered 'yes' to this, you'd likely be left with a much smaller percentage who're thinking they may favour the BNP for their policies or history.

-Of course, it took only a relatively small swing to the BNP to give them two seats in the European Parliament in June.
 If we want to avoid a repeat of that in the forthcoming general election, we must identify the reasons why anyone outside the xenophobic fringe would countenance a vote for the BNP.

 Two of the most obvious factors are public fear and disenchantment.